andrewbaillie/nlp-with-python/presentation.md

 ^ Not bad, but not great either.

-For our first run through we managed to get an accuracy rating of: 0.7568306010928961.
+For our first run through we managed to get an accuracy score of: 0.7568306010928961.

 |          | precision | recall | f1-score | support |
 | -------- | --------- | ------ | -------- | ------- |